YunoHost-Apps/etherpad_mypads_ynh/README.md

   * ep_subscript_and_superscript - *Add support for Subscript and Superscript*
   * ep_table_of_contents - *View a table of contents for your pad*
   * ep_user_font_size - *User Pad Contents font size can be set in settings, this does not effect other peoples views*

-* Because there's no ldap support with mypads plugin, no user is created at the installation.
-You have to connect to the admin panel to create the first users.
-Login and password are those you chose during the installation.

 ## Links